junxit/us-congress-bills-111/bill.md

   - **(5)** *Civil penalties* A violation of this subsection by a part 121 air carrier shall be treated as a violation of chapter 447 of title 49, United States Code, for purposes of the application of civil penalties under chapter 463 of that title.
   - **(6)** *Limitation on applicability* The requirements of this subsection shall cease to apply to a part 121 air carrier on and after the effective date of the regulations to be issued under subsection (a).
 - **(c)** *Effect of commuting on fatigue*
-  - **(1)** *In general* Not later than 3 months after the date of enactment of this Act, the Administrator shall enter into appropriate arrangements with the National Academy of Sciences to conduct a study of the effects of commuting on pilot fatigue and report its findings to the Administrator.
+  - **(1)** *In general* Not later than 60 days after the date of enactment of this Act, the Administrator shall enter into appropriate arrangements with the National Academy of Sciences to conduct a study of the effects of commuting on pilot fatigue and report its findings to the Administrator.
   - **(2)** *Study* In conducting the study, the National Academy of Sciences shall consider—
     - **(A)** the prevalence of pilot commuting in the commercial air carrier industry, including the number and percentage of pilots who commute;
     - **(B)** information relating to commuting by pilots, including distances traveled, time zones crossed, time spent, and methods used;